roddicki/phonegap-play-audio/README.md

 A Phonegap project that is a simple API for playing audio files

 ## Usage
-Create a new phonegap project using Phonegap cli or desktop app Replace the www directory with this working repository (complete with audio text files).
+Create a new phonegap project using Phonegap cli or desktop app.
+Replace the www directory with this working repository (complete with audio text files).

 audio-player.js file should be added to index.html